kunyora/kunyora-website/docs/kunyora_api_reference.md

 |useBeforeRequest | function | No | Object | This function is called before a request is sent.
 You must return the headers here so the the client instance could make use of it.
 This function is passed the header object as a parameter |
 |useAfterResponse | function | No | Object | This function is called after a response is gotten but before it is handled by any client side code if present.
 This function is passed the response object as a parameter |

-### `Request or Accessor Methods`
+### `Store`

 ```javascript
 client.store;
 ```

-For now, we have not found any usage for this module yet.
+For now, we have not found any external usage for this module yet.
 However, it is currently used by our client-side view libraries like ReactJs to handle the state of our application.
 It also has a lot of potentials to be used outside of this.
 Please get across to us incase you feel this should be made public for use.
 However, for now we would really not go deep into the API's exposed by this module , but we would however update the docs as time goes on.

 | Type   | Required |
 | ------ | -------- |